Politics The responses of 1500 U.S. adults to a survey that asked... | Channels for Pearson+

 Politics The responses of 1500 U.S. adults to a survey that asked them to state their own political viewpoints are shown in the Pareto chart.
 Find the probability of each event.(Adapted from YouGov)

-b.
-Randomly selecting a person from the sample who is conservative or very conservative
+d.
+Randomly selecting a person from the sample who is either unsure or moderate

 Verified step by step guidance